 Admission to graduate studies (Master level) requires a first academic degree.
 The degree certificate (certificate of graduation, examination certificate) needs to be submitted with the application.
 Please note: Application is not possible without the final degree certificates.

 Admission to the selection process is usually restricted to applicants holding a degree in a related field of studies.
-Further information can be found either on the pages of the admission office (programs in German) or the pages of Biomedical Engineering, Mechanical Engineering, and Environmental Engineering, respectively.
+Further information can be found either on the pages of the admission office (programs in German) or the pages of Biomedical Engineering, Mechanical Engineering, and Water Engineering, respectively.

 Master Programs: English Language Skills